 The mirror is west of Boulby Barns Cottage on Boulby Bank.
 Map.
 It is in a field between two farms, and is on land belonging to the westernmost.
 The rear of the mirror is clearly visible from the adjacent minor road.

 - Tees Archaeology has an aerial photo of the mirror (it’s at the near end of the darker green field to the right-hand side).
+They say:

 It was probably constructed in 1916.
 The structure is made from reinforced concrete set with corrugated iron shuttering.
 The sound mirror is a squared U shape in plan and is 17ft high.
 It survives in good condition although there is some decay to the concrete.